nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

    6. Test case: `deletePerson` <br>
       Expected: No student is deleted.
 Error indicating invalid command format is shown in the response box.

-### Adding a lesson

-Adding a lesson in ___SCHEDULE list___.

-1. Prerequisites:
-    * List all lessons using the `list` command.
-    * There is currently no lessons with the name "Chemistry Lesson at Bedok" and "Biology Lesson at Tai Seng".
-    * There are no existing lessons from 12 December 2023 to 15 December 2023 in the application.
-    * There is an existing lesson on 11 December 2023 from 11:00 AM to 1:00 PM.

-2. Test case: `addLesson -name Chemistry Lesson at Bedok -day 2023/12/12 -subject chemistry -start 11:00 -end 13:30`<br>
-   Expected: A new lesson is added, with name "Chemistry Lesson at Bedok" from 11:00 AM to 1:30 PM on "2023/12/12" with subject "CHEMISTRY".
-The details of the added lesson is shown in the response box.

-3. Test case: `addLesson -name Biology Lesson at Tai Seng -day 2023/12/13 -start 15:00 -end 14:00`<br>
-   Expected: No lesson is added.
-Error indicating invalid lesson format and that the end time cannot be before start time is shown in the response box.

-4. Test case: `addLesson -name Biology Lesson at Tai Seng -day 2023/12/11 -start 12:00 -end 14:00`<br>
-   Expected: No lesson is added.
-Error indicating existing lesson clashes with lesson to be added with the details of the existing lesson in the schedule shown in the response box.

-### Deleting a lesson

 Deleting a lesson in ___SCHEDULE list___.

 1. Prerequisites: List all lessons using the `list` command.
-There are more than 5 and less than 80 students in the displayed list ___SCHEDULE list___.
+There are more than 5 and less than 80 students in the displayed list of lessons.<br><br>

 2. Test case: `deleteLesson 1`<br>
    Expected: First lesson is deleted from the list.
 Details of the deleted lesson is shown in the response box.